 Be curious and seek to understand why things are the way they are.
 When you show interest, you stop assuming and start engaging.
 Through this kind of engagement, your mind begins to wander, and your creativity grows.

 Art Markman, Ph.D., says, “Remember that any idea you have is something that you pulled out of your memory.
 That means that you retrieved a helpful piece of information from memory when you have a brilliant idea and used it.”

 3. Spend More Time Daydreaming to Unleash Your Creativity.

 “Daydreaming, after all, is a form of planning.” – Gloria Steinem

-Although daydreaming may seem like it leads to less focus or productivity, it is actually a powerful tool for unlocking inner creativity.
+Although daydreaming may seem like it leads to less focus or productivity, it is a powerful tool for unlocking inner creativity.
 When you’re free to daydream, you can come up with all sorts of new ideas and solutions.
-So rather than avoiding moments of boredom with your smartphone or social media, relish in the boredom.
-Use those moments of riding on the subway or sitting in the waiting room to let your mind wander, just like you used to do as a kid.
+So take advantage of those “boring” moments, and consciously allow your mind to wander.

 4. Try Getting Lost in Your Day.